temporalio/cli/cli.md

 **--tls-server-name**="": Override for target server name

-**--type**="": Event type to which you want to reset: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew
+**--type**="": Event type to which you want to reset: LastContinuedAsNew, FirstWorkflowTask, LastWorkflowTask

 ### trace